kshedden/case_studies/methods/survival.md

 Note that this also implies that when densities exist, $h(t) = f(t)/S(t)$, giving another natural view of the hazard funtion.

-In many applications, the hazard function has a very natural interpretation and in fact is easier to interpret than the survival function.
+In many applications, the hazard function has a natural interpretation and may be easier to interpret than the survival function.
 A common consideration is whether the hazard function is increasing, decreasing, approximately constant, or has some other shape like a "U" ("bathtub") shape.